-Figure 2. (a) Observed variance in FST, DXY for all species pairs, and π and ρ for seven Populus species, calculated across 10kb windows.
+Figure 2. (a) Observed variance in FST for all species pairs, and π and ρ for seven Populus species, calculated across 10kb windows.
 The five representative species pairs were labeled in blue.
-Note that the unit of ρ is 4Ner and that ρ is log-scaled. (b) Landscapes of π, FST, and DXY on chromosome 1 for the two closest species, P. davidiana and P. rotundifolia. (c) Genome-wide correlation analysis for π, FST, DXY and ρ between P. davidiana and P. rotundifolia.
+Note that the unit of ρ is 4Ner and that ρ is log-scaled. (b) Landscapes of π, FST, and DXY on chromosome 1 for the two closest species, P. davidiana and P. rotundifolia. (c) Genome-wide correlation analysis for π, FST, and DXY between P. davidiana and P. rotundifolia.
 P values less than 0.001 are summarized with three asterisks.

-Conserved genomic landscapes across the continuum of divergence
+Genomic landscapes of variation across the continuum of divergence